-If you’re cruising nearly anywhere in the Caribbean, then there’s a good chance your ship is going to stop in Cozumel.
+If you’re cruising nearly anywhere in the western Caribbean, then there’s a good chance your ship is going to stop in Cozumel.
 In fact, when it comes to ports outside the United States, Cozumel is at the top of the list (alongside Nassau).
-Each year more than 3 million cruise passengers make a stop at the Caribbean island.
+Each year literally millions of cruise passengers make a stop at the Caribbean island.

 On the island there is a ton for passengers to see and do.
 Over the decades it has become a tourist mecca, offering everything from food and culture to adventure sports to relaxing on white-sand beaches.